AnuragParashar2000/ShoeKart/README.md

 - **User Authentication and Authorization (JWT):** Securely authenticate users and manage access to resources with JSON Web Tokens (JWT).

-- **Responsive Design:** Enjoy a seamless shopping experience across devices with Shoekart's responsive design, ensuring optimal performance on desktops, tablets, and smartphones.
+- **Responsive Design:** Enjoy a seamless shopping experience across devices with ShopKart's responsive design, ensuring optimal performance on desktops, tablets, and smartphones.

 - **Product Listing and Search:** Browse through an extensive catalog of shoe products with the ability to filter by categories, sizes, brands, and more.